Polymer Clay Pixel Slabs, Stepped Layers, and Mirrored Pairs

 If the piece is mostly flat, keep it flat.
 If the front is built as a shallow dome, use the smallest amount of support that protects the shape without imprinting the face.

-Acrylic roller is still worth having even on heavily graphic builds because clean sheets are what make the stepped edge possible in the first place.
+Acrylic roller is still worth having even on heavily graphic builds because clean slabs are what make the stepped edge possible in the first place.

 Finish Quietly